RahulNT123/knowledgebase/product-guides/arm/registration/version-control-repository/git-integration/README.md

 ### Troubleshooting <a href="#troubleshooting" id="troubleshooting"></a>

 While registering GIT with ARM, GIT fails to connect, resulting in _Authenticate Failure_**.** This is because GitHub no longer supports basic username and password authentication.
-You must now authenticate to GitHub with an API token, such as an OAuth access token, GitHub App installation access token, or personal access token, depending on what you need to do with the token.
+You must now authenticate to GitHub with an API token, such as GitHub App installation access token, or personal access token, depending on what you need to do with the token.
 For more information, see the [blog](https://developer.github.com/changes/2019-11-05-deprecated-passwords-and-authorizations-api/) post.

 #### Creating a Personal Access Token <a href="#creating-a-personal-access-token" id="creating-a-personal-access-token"></a>